blue-yonder/tsfresh/docs/text/how_to_contribute.rst

 Testing setup
 '''''''''''''

 After making your changes, you probably want to test your changes locally.
-To run our comprehensive suit of unit tests you have to install all the relevant python packages with
+To run our comprehensive suite of unit tests you have to install all the relevant python packages with